Sanctuary Garden

 That is the repair.

-The Sanctuary Garden is not where you teach others how to live.
-It is where you remember how you were meant to live.
+The Sanctuary Garden is not where we teach others how to live.
+It is where we remember how we were meant to live.

-It is where your lineage roots in your body.
+It is where our lineage roots in our bodies.

-Where your calling stops being conceptual and becomes sensory.
+Where our calling stops being conceptual and becomes sensory.

 Where leadership rises from coherence, not control.